Compulsory sterilization: India

 The Emergency in India from 1975 and 1977 resulted from internal and external conflict for the country, and resulted in misuse of power and human rights violations from the government.
-On August 6, 1976, the state of Maharashtra became the first governmental unit to enact legislation mandating compulsory sterilization of men and women after the birth of a third child, passing the Family (Restrictions on Size) Bill on its third reading and sending it to the President of India for the required assent.
+On 6 August 1976, the state of Maharashtra became the first governmental unit to enact legislation mandating compulsory sterilization of men and women after the birth of a third child, passing the Family (Restrictions on Size) Bill on its third reading and sending it to the President of India for the required assent.
 The President reacted favorably and sent the bill back to the Maharashtra government with suggested amendments that would be necessary for an enactment, but before the measure could be passed, new elections were called and the legislation was not passed.
+Another important case was Uttawar forced sterilisations drive, leading to 800 sterilisations, which made international news.

 Stopping short of forced sterilization, the national government enacted an incentive program for a family planning initiative that began in 1976 in an attempt to lower the exponentially increasing population.
 This program focused on male citizens and used propaganda and monetary incentives to impoverished citizens to get sterilized.
 People who agreed to get sterilized would receive land, housing, and money or loans.
 This program led millions of men to receive vasectomies, and an undetermined amount of these were coerced.
 There were reports of officials blocking off villages and dragging men to surgical centers for vasectomies.
 However, after much protest and opposition, the country switched to targeting women through coercion, withholding welfare or ration card benefits, and bribing women with food and money.
 This switch was theorized to be based on the principle women are less likely to protest for their own rights.
 Many deaths occurred as a result of both the male and the female sterilization programs.
 These deaths were likely attributed to poor sanitation standards and quality standards in the Indian sterilization camps.

 Sanjay Gandhi, son of the then-Prime Minister Indira Gandhi, was largely responsible for what turned out to be a failed program.
 A strong mistrust against family planning initiatives followed the highly controversial program, the effect of which continues into the 21st century.
 Sterilization policies are still enforced in India, targeting mostly indigenous and lower-class women who are herded into the sterilization camps.
 The most recent abuse of family planning systems was highlighted by the death of 15 lower-class women in a sterilization center in Chhattisgarh in 2014.
 Despite these deaths, sterilization is still the highest used method of birth control with 39% of women in India turning to sterilization in 2015.

-According to Human Rights Law Network: